 NDI is unrelated to diabetes mellitus, which is more commonly known as diabetes.

 The symptoms of NDI vary with age.
 Infants are severely affected, but the symptoms can resemble many other disorders.
 As children age, the symptoms become more recognizable.
 If a diagnosis isn’t made, the symptoms can become severe enough to be life-threatening.
 You should visit your doctor as soon as possible if you’re experiencing symptoms of NDI.

 - recurring fevers that have no known cause

 - difficulties in toilet training

-Older children to teenagers display symptoms that include:
+Older children and teenagers can display symptoms that include:

 - high urine output

-- disturbed sleep and easy fatigue from night urination
+- disturbed sleep and fatigue from urinating at night

-- anorexia (low weight) from preferring water to food
+- low body weight due to preferring water to food

 - excessive thirst